S-Chiaravanont/S-Chiaravanont/README.md

 ### Hi there 👋

 I'm Chai -- just like Chai Tea.
 I'm a full-stack web developer/data engineer/software engineer/ex-civil engineer.
-My main technology stack is JavaScript, React, Node.js, Express.js, MySQL.
+My main technology stack is JavaScript, ReactJS, Node.js, Express.js, MySQL, VueJS.

 🔭 I’m currently working on foodie application where users can explore, learn and rate dishes from around the world.
 Users can find near by restaurants and play different ranking games.